Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Related Work

-While models based on the transformer architecture are challenging to convert into SNNs, there is ongoing research focused on simplifying the transformer structure to align with SNN paradigms.
-From the perspective of simplifying the Transformer architecture, there are some approaches to achieve linear complexity attention mechanisms that offer potential pathways for adaptation~\cite{han2023flatten, lu2021soft, katharopoulos2020transformers}.
-Also, existing simplification methods have been proposed for computationally-intensive operations within the transformer, such as the softmax function and LN~\cite{li2023vit, kim2021bert}.
-However, these methods still face difficulties in fitting seamlessly within neuromorphic hardware environments that do not support multiplication and division operations effectively.

-Currently, for computer vision tasks, models like Spikformer~\cite{zhou2022spikformer}, Spikeformer~\cite{li2024spikeformer}, Spike-driven transformer~\cite{yao2024spike} and STCA-SNN~\cite{wu2023stca} are proposed.
-These models represent huge steps forward in integrating transformer architectures with the dynamics of SNNs.
-However, a persistent challenge within this domain is the integration of certain operations like softmax and layer normalization, which are foundational to traditional transformer models but pose compatibility issues within the SNN frameworks.
-Notably, recent developments, exemplified by Spikformer and Spike-driven Transformer, have creatively navigated these challenges.
-They achieve this by integrating convolutional layers into the architectures.
-On the other hand, STCA-SNN takes a different approach by preserving the softmax function within its architecture.
-This decision, while retaining more of the transformer's original characteristics, leads to a divergence from the conventional SNN computational model.

-Furthermore, compared to the models designed for computer vision tasks discussed previously, transformer-based SNNs applied to natural language processing (NLP) tasks exhibit even slower progress.
-The importance of LN in NLP tasks underscores the challenges faced when adapting SNNs for these applications.
-Recently models like SpikeBERT~\cite{lv2023spikebert}, SpikingBERT~\cite{bal2023spikingbert} and SpikeGPT~\cite{zhu2023spikegpt} are developed.
-However, SpikeBERT employed more layer normalization than the original BERT~\cite{devlin2018bert}, while SpikeGPT and spikingBERT adopted complicated operations like exponential operation and softmax.
+\paragraph{Transformer-based SNNs} Transformed-based SNNs leverage the energy efficiency of SNN architectures.
+Several transformer-based SNNs have been proposed for computer vision tasks, like Spikformer~\cite{zhouspikformer}, Spikeformer~\cite{li2024spikeformer}, Spike-driven Transformer~\cite{yao2024spike} and STCA-SNN~\cite{wu2023stca}.
+To overcome the limitations of SNNs in handling complex operations, recent developments like Spikformer and Spike-driven Transformer leverage task-specific characteristics and integrate convolutional layers into the architectures.
+Meanwhile, transformer-based SNNs for NLP tasks have progressed more slowly.
+The importance of LN in NLP tasks underscores the challenges faced when adapting SNNs for such applications.
+Recently models include SpikeBERT~\cite{lv2023spikebert}, SpikingBERT~\cite{bal2024spikingbert} and SpikeGPT~\cite{zhuspikegpt}.
+Among them, SpikeBERT employed even more layer normalization than the original BERT~\cite{devlin2019bert}, while SpikeGPT and spikingBERT used complicated operations like exponential operation and softmax.
+In conclusion, none of these works can be practically deployed to neuromorphic hardware.